 Thandai Phirni is a delicious twist on the classic Phirni recipe (Indian rice pudding).

-This Indian dessert needs just 6 ingredients and comes together in under 45 minutes.
+This Indian dessert needs just 6 ingredients to come together.

 Homemade thandai powder is added to the rice pudding making it appropriate to serve during the festival of Holi.